 This project uses a subset of The Complete Pokemon Dataset published on Kaggle.

-Joshua Feldman is a data scientist at the BBC, where he uses a host of machine learning techniques to answer business problems and help the organization better understand its audiences.
-He mainly codes in R and SQL, taking a specialist interest in computational text analysis and data visualization.
+Joshua Feldman is a Decision Scientist at Facebook, where he uses data insights to help drive brand sentiment, user growth and engagement, and marketing effectiveness.
+He mainly codes in R and SQL, taking a specialist interest in causal inference, natural language processing and data visualization.
 He holds an MSc in quantitative research methodology from the London School of Economics.See More